pallets/flask/docs/quickstart.rst

 `DELETE`
     Remove the information that the given location.

+`OPTIONS`
+    Provides a quick way for a requesting client to figure out which methods are supported by this URL.
+Starting with Flask 0.6, this is implemented for you automatically.

 Now the interesting part is that in HTML4 and XHTML1, the only methods a form might submit to the server are `GET` and `POST`.
 But with JavaScript